Powerlearnproject/se-assignment-day-2-git-and-github-SiphesihleKhumalo/README.md

 9. Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
   -Forking is the process of copy of someone else project on GitHub, this process plays a vital role when it comes to collaborations.
 It differs from cloning because forking happens on GitHub and cloning on local machine and on clining there is no original reposition.
 Forking is useful because it allows anyone to experiment without affecting the original.

 10. Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+- GitHub issues and project boards play a vital role in managing and organizing work in projects that are done by teams.
+They assist in maintaining clarity, managing all the tasks and tract bugs present
+- They can enhance collaborative efforts by providing clear communications and promoting transparency.

 11. Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+- Forgetting to commit and push changes
+- This can be improved by making sure after every change press commit to not forget after writing long code.